-8 Hybrid meeting formats

-9 Mixed meeting schedule formats
+8 Mixed meeting schedule formats

-9.1 Mixed F2F and Electronic meeting schedule
+8.1 Mixed F2F and Electronic meeting schedule

-9.1.1 Description
+8.1.1 Description

 Mixed F2F and Electronic meeting schedule refers to a mixed sequence of F2F and Electronic meeting schedules.
 With the mixed meeting schedule, some meetings are designated as Electronic meetings and other meetings are designated as F2F meetings.
 Note for each individual meeting, it is either F2F or Electronic meeting.
 In other words, the hybrid meeting, where some delegates are attending physically while others are attending electronically, is not included.